winfsp/winfsp/doc/winfsp.h.markdown

 the system sends a Cleanup request to the file system.

 There will be a Cleanup operation for every Create or Open operation posted to the user mode file system.
 However the Cleanup operation is **not** the final close operation on a file.
 The file system must be ready to receive additional operations until close time.
 This is true even when the file is being deleted!

+The Flags parameter contains information about the cleanup operation:

+- FspCleanupDelete -
 An important function of the Cleanup operation is to complete a delete operation.
 Deleting a file or directory in Windows is a three-stage process where the file is first opened, then tested to see if the delete can proceed and if the answer is positive the file is then deleted during Cleanup.

+When this flag is set, this is the last outstanding cleanup for this particular file node.

+- FspCleanupSetAllocationSize -
+The NTFS and FAT file systems reset a file's allocation size when they receive the last outstanding cleanup for a particular file node.
+User mode file systems that implement allocation size and wish to duplicate the NTFS and FAT behavior can use this flag.

+- FspCleanupSetArchiveBit -
+File systems that support the archive bit should set the file node's archive bit when this flag is set.

+- FspCleanupSetLastAccessTime, FspCleanupSetLastWriteTime, FspCleanupSetChangeTime - File
+systems should set the corresponding file time when each one of these flags is set.
+Note that updating the last access time is expensive and a file system may choose to not implement it.

+There is no way to report failure of this operation.
+This is a Windows limitation.

 As an optimization a file system may specify the FSP\_FSCTL\_VOLUME\_PARAMS ::
-PostCleanupOnDeleteOnly flag.
-In this case the FSD will only post Cleanup requests when a file is being deleted.
+PostCleanupWhenModifiedOnly flag.
+In this case the FSD will only post Cleanup requests when the file was modified/deleted.

 **See Also**